 We shall acknowledge your complaint within three working days and aim to have looked into your complaint within the time scale agreed with you, this will normally be within 28 days.

 The time taken to investigate your complaint will depend on its complexity and the number of people involved.
-We will then be in a position to offer you an explanation, or a meeting if more appropriate.
+We will then be in a position to offer you an explanation, or to meet with you and your family if this is more appropriate.
 When we look into your complaint, we aim to:

 - find out what happened and what should have happened.